axamon/stringset/README.md

 # stringset
-a set for strings written in go that is concurrency safe
+creates sets for strings in golang that are concurrency safe

 # Installation
-go get -u github.com/axamon/stringset
+'''go get -u github.com/axamon/stringset'''